ishansen97/SSD_OAuth_Google_CalendarAPI/README.md

 ## Introduction

 This application was developed to retrieve Google Calendar events of a particular user for a given date range.
-For user authorization, a very reknown authorization framework called OAuth was used.
+For user authorization, a very well-known authorization framework called OAuth was used.

 ## Technology Stack